 Discovering Bias in the Workplace

-The goal of this training is to help participants acknowledging personal biases and to take action in creating a more harmonious workplace.
+The goal of this training is to help participants acknowledging personal biases and to take action in creating a more welcoming workplace.
 This training introduces participants to bias, discrimination and harassment in the workplace.
 Participants will develop tools and resources for responding to bias and discrimination and harassment formally and informally.

 Equal Employment Opportunity Institute Training (EEOI)